History of money: Assaying

 Assaying is analysis of the chemical composition of metals.
-The discovery of the touchstone for assaying helped the popularisation of metal-based commodity money and coinage.
+The discovery of the touchstone during the Harappa period of the Indus Valley civilization ca. 2600–1900 BC for assaying helped the popularisation of metal-based commodity money and coinage.
 Any soft metal, such as gold, can be tested for purity on a touchstone.
 As a result, the use of gold for as commodity money spread from Asia Minor, where it first gained wide usage.

-A touchstone allows the amount of gold in a sample of an alloy to been estimated.
+A touchstone allows the amount of gold in a sample of an alloy to be estimated.
 In turn this allows the alloy's purity to be estimated.
 This allows coins with a uniform amount of gold to be created.
 Coins were typically minted by governments and then stamped with an emblem that guaranteed the weight and value of the metal.
 However, as well as intrinsic value coins had a face value.
 Sometimes governments would reduce the amount of precious metal in a coin (reducing the intrinsic value) and assert the same face value, this practice is known as debasement.